Skip to main content

 By default, the order coverage days are not filled in at AGR.
 This value can be filled in the Item card details > Order logic settings for one item or Bulk update for multiple items.

-By choosing the appropriate method to define the Order Period, you can optimize your stock levels and streamline your supply chain.
+Choosing the appropriate method to define the Order Period, allows you to optimize your stock levels and streamline your supply chain.

 Did this answer your question?